udexon/Webpp/W+010_querySelector.md

 # Duniix Web++ &mdash; a New Way of Webbing the Web (Part I)

 1. Consider these questions:
 - a.
-How would you transfer data in a spreadsheet (Figure 1) to a web page (Figure 2) easily, using templates cloned from any website of your choice (including websites such as Google, YouTube, Facebook etc.)?
+How would you transfer data in a spreadsheet (Figure 1) to a web page (Figure 2, top left thumbnail) easily, using templates cloned from any website of your choice (including websites such as Google, YouTube, Facebook etc.)?